Boosted Top Tagging through Flavour-violating interactions at the LHC: Summary and Outlook

 \section{Summary and Outlook}

-In this paper we focus on the probes of Physics Beyond the Standard Model, involving a rare top decay process, $t \to c H$ when the top quark is produced with a large transverse momentum.
-We consider the most abundant decay channel for the Higgs boson, to lead to a pair of b-quarks, $H \to b \bar{b}$ and perform our analysis for the high luminosity run of the LHC with a centre of mass energy of 13 TeV.
-Our interest revolves around the production of a highly boosted top quark from the proton-proton interactions in association with a $W$-boson, the boosted top would be eventually manifested as a large-radius collimated jet in the detector, with 3-prong substructure inside it.
-When the top decays through the rare-decay mode, the large-R jet will consist of one c-jet and two b-jets, while the $W$-boson would undergo a leptonic decay, providing the possibility of using the high leptonic $p_T$ and/or the high missing Tran serve energy as the trigger.
-We consider the possible Standard Model (SM) background process that can mimic the signal under consideration: the most obvious one involves the same event generation, $pp \to t W$, but the top quark is following the most abundant decay, $t \to b W$ followed by the hadronic decay of the $W$-boson, $W \to c \bar{s}$.
-The collimated large-R jet obtained in this case would also have a three-prong substructure consisting of one b-jet, one c-jet and a light jet.
+We focused on a BSM probe driven by FCNC-mediated rare top decay $t \to cH$ in the boosted regime, at a high luminosity run of the LHC, with a center-of-mass energy of 13 TeV.
+We considered the most abundant Higgs decay to $b\bar{b}$ for enhanced signal purity over backgrounds resembling similar event topologies.
+The selection of boosted regime minimizes the spurious SM backgrounds.

+We choose the production of highly boosted top quark in association with a W-boson.
+The boosted top would eventually manifest itself as a large-R collimated jet in the detector, encapsulating a 3-prong substructure, comprising one c-tagged jet and two b-tagged jets.
+The W boson would undergo leptonic decay, which provides the possibility of using the high leptonic $p_T$ and/or the high missing transverse energy as the trigger.
+We consider the possible Standard Model (SM) background processes that can mimic the signal under consideration: the most obvious one involves the same associate production, $pp → tW$, but the top quark undergoing the most abundant decay, $t \to bW$ followed by the hadronic decay of the W-boson, $W \to c\bar{s}$.
+The collimated large-R jet obtained in this case would also possess a three-prong substructure consisting of one b-tagged jet, one c-tagged jet and a light jet.
 This is the irreducible background for our analysis.
-The QCD backgrounds with the robust cross-sections, $pp \to g W$ followed by the hadronic decay of the $W$-boson, $pp \to jj$ where $j$ refers to colored objects (quarks and gluons) with $p^{j}_{T, ~min}:$ 350 and 500 GeVs can be dealt with, imposing the above-mentioned trigger.
+The QCD backgrounds with robust cross sections, \textit{viz.}, $pp \to gW$ followed by the leptonic decay of the W boson, and $pp \to jj$ where $j$ refers to colored objects (quarks and gluons) with $p^{j}_{T, min}:$ 350 and 500 GeVs, can be minimized upon imposing the above mentioned trigger.